citerus/notes/README.md

 First, the defaults expects a locally running MongoDB using the default port.

 If you run in auth mode, you'll have to create a user `mongo` with password `secret` on the `notes` database.
-From the MongoDB shell, after authenticating as  run something like (MongoDB 2.4.x and later):
+From the MongoDB shell, run something like (MongoDB 2.4.x and later):

 ```
 > use notes